Agent mTLS

 Section titled “Why an internal CA?”- No public CA — agents don’t need internet access to verify certs

-- Simple ops — one trust root per server, backed up with the database
+- Simple ops — one trust root per server, backed up with the data directory

-- Server issues the long-term cert signed by its CA, with the agent’s host ID as the Common Name and any extra SANs you configured via
+pendingagent row. - The server issues a long-term client certificate signed by its CA, with the agent’s UUID as the Common Name.
+SANs include the hostnames / IPs configured via

 Revocation